University of Michigan AI Services: AI and Sustainability

 AI and Sustainability: Education

 AI has already become a significant aspect of sustainability discussions across university campuses.
-While it may currently appear to some as a specialized concern, its growing impact on energy consumption and the potential benefits it offers for streamlining sustainability efforts make it an increasingly relevant topic.
+While it may currently appear to some as a specialized concern, its growing impact on energy consumption and the potential benefits it offers for sustainability education and research make it an increasingly relevant topic.

-At U-M, we remain dedicated to exploring how AI can serve dual purposes—enhancing both academic outcomes and our environmental stewardship.
+At U-M, we remain dedicated to exploring how AI can enhance academic outcomes while we work to mitigate its environmental impact responsibly.
 We look forward to engaging the broader campus community in these discussions to collectively advance sustainable AI practices.

 What Comes Next